 If you ever wondered how a light bulb with sealed glass could produce any greenhouse gas, here’s some food for thought – it’s not the light bulb but carbon emission during the generation of electricity a light bulb consumes.
 Coal power stations being one of the biggest contributors of all.

 Australian households produce a lot of greenhouse gasses, mostly from transportation, heating and refrigeration, lighting appliances and waste (in landfills).
 However, most families can lower their greenhouse gas emissions and slash their energy costs by opting for energy efficiency programs like VEU.
 Households account for around 1/5th of the total GHG emissions by Australia, i.e. 18 tonnes per household each year.
 It can increase or decrease depending upon your lifestyle and your energy retailer.
 The three main pollutants a power station produces are:

 - Nitrogen Oxide: Responsible for smog

-- Carbon Dioxide (CO2): Responsible for global warning
+- Carbon Dioxide (CO2): Responsible for Global Warming

 The scheme was renamed from VEET (Victorian Energy Efficiency Target) to the VEU scheme on August 1, 2017.
-Since the date of its commencement, the energy program aims to:
+From the date of its commencement, the energy program aims to:

 - Make energy efficiency improvements more affordable